essamgouda97/blog/content/3d-data/index.md

 - **Mesh:** A structured shape, e.g., a **Triangular Mesh** (a face that looks like a triangle).
 Below is a **visual representation** of a bathtub read from a `.off` file:

   ![Bathtub Mesh Visualization](/content/3d-data/static/bathtub_mesh.png)
+  *Figure 2: Bathtub mesh representation, showing the structure of the 3D model.*

 - Once we have the meshes, we need to **sample** them.
 Since I’m using PointNet, I sample the mesh into **points!**

   ![Point Cloud Visualization](/content/3d-data/static/bathtub_points.png)
+  *Figure 3: Point cloud representation of the bathtub model, used as input for PointNet.*

 ## Self-Supervised Training with NT-Xent Loss

 In the real world, **data is unlabeled** cuz humans are messy.
-To try and mimic the real world I picked NT-Xent Loss that which is usually used in a self-supervised way.
+To try and mimic the real world I picked NT-Xent Loss that is usually used in a self-supervised way.

 ### What is NT-Xent Loss?